OVERCOME FINANCIAL HARDSHIP

 - Employees on disability must be receiving disability pay to be eligible

-- Contractors are not eligible for Foundation services
+- Contractors and temporary workers are not eligible for Foundation service

 - You must be a former Abbott employee who, at the time of separation from Abbott, met one of the following criteria.
 These employees have lifetime eligibility for Foundation services.